lhorie/mithril-blog/articles/better-templates-with-fp.md

 //standalone page
 var loginPage = {}
 loginPage.controller = function() { /*...*/ }
-loginWidget.view = mixinLayout(layout, nav, loginWidget)
+loginPage.view = mixinLayout(layout, nav, loginWidget)

 //as a component in another part of the app var anotherPlace = {}